All-Hands-AI/OpenHands/docs/modules/usage/custom_sandbox_guide.md

 ## Setup

-Make sure you are able to run Open Hands using the [Development.md](https://github.com/All-Hands-AI/OpenHands/blob/main/Development.md) first.
+Make sure you are able to run OpenHands using the [Development.md](https://github.com/All-Hands-AI/OpenHands/blob/main/Development.md) first.

 ## Create Your Docker Image

 To create a custom docker image, it must be debian/ubuntu based.

-For example, if we want Open Hands to have access to the `node` binary, we would use the following Dockerfile:
+For example, if we want OpenHands to have access to the `node` binary, we would use the following Dockerfile:

 ```dockerfile
 # Start with latest ubuntu image